Teaching Yoga: Become an Example of Tolerance - Yoga Practice Blog

 yoga certificationBy Dr. Paul Jerard, E-RYT 500, YACEP

 Children begin to learn tolerance and empathy when they find themselves in a diverse group for the first time.
-Perhaps, it is at daycare, during preschool, or for some, it could be when they enter elementary school.
+Perhaps it is at daycare, during preschool, or for some, it could be when they enter elementary school.
 Suddenly, they look at the people around them and see differences: varied hair colors and styles, different skin colors, short and tall kids, shy kids, and boisterous kids.
 Through various experiences, they learn how to understand and accept the differences among all of us.
 As we grow into adulthood, tolerance becomes about more than outward appearances.
 It becomes about differences in lifestyle, religion, politics, race, and values.

-The foundation of Yoga rests upon acceptance of one’s self, as well as others.
-Yoga instructors have an obligation to students to model tolerant behavior at all times.
-Tolerance, in the classroom, means accepting all of your students as they are.
-It means helping your students overcome barriers, both physical and mental.
-It means accepting your own limitations as a Yoga teacher, and seeking the help of more experienced instructors.
-As you model tolerance toward your students, they will begin to feel comfortable in the Yoga class environment.
-This comfort will allow the students to grow in their Yoga practice, while gaining self-confidence and inner peace.
-They will be able to work hard at poses they thought were previously unattainable, or accept their own limitations and adapt each pose to suit their bodies.
+As you model tolerance toward your students, they will feel comfortable in the Yoga class environment.
+This comfort will allow the students to grow in their Yoga practice while gaining self-confidence and inner peace.
+They can work hard at poses they thought were previously unattainable or accept their limitations and adapt each pose to suit their bodies.

 © Copyright – Aura Wellness Center – Publications Division